robinfhu/personal-site/content/post/mandelbrot-webworkers.md

 I coded this entire app in about 2 hours.
 My biggest struggle with Mandelbrot is figuring out the coordinate system.
 I always have to figure out the algebra necessary to convert pixel coordinates to mathematical coordinates.
 I will confuse `xMin` and `yMax`, and flip the axis wrong.
 It requires so much mental energy to code the zooming logic.

 The Web Worker API was dead simple to use.
 The `onmessage` and `postMessage` commands work exactly as described.
+I made a simple progress bar by using the HTML5 `<progress>` tag, and posting a special message at regular intervals from the main worker loop.

 I am impressed, and will try to find more usages for web workers in future projects.

 Using the **Hugo** static site generator made development a breeze.
 The hot reloading feature allowed me to iterate quickly.